hbeni/fgcom-mumble/README.md

 ###  Setup requirements
 - plain mumble server instance; >= v1.4.0.
 The *fgcom-mumble* plugin on each client handles the rest.
 - Create a new channel named `fgcom-mumble` for the airspace.
 The plugin only does it's things when on this channel.

+Thats all to run a FGCom-mumble server.
+More functionality like ATIS recordings come with serverside bots.

-- to additionally run the bots:
+- to additionally run the bots, you need a lua interpreter with the lua-mumble library loaded.
-  - lua 5.1 for the bots (`apt-get install lua5.1`)
+  - lua 5.1 for the bots (`apt-get install lua5.1 lua-bitop`)
   - mumble.so in lua include path (/usr/lib/x86_64-linux-gnu/lua/5.1/; compiled from https://github.com/bkacjios/lua-mumble)
     - build dependencys on debian: `apt-get install libluajit-5.1-dev protobuf-c-compiler libprotobuf-c-dev libssl-dev libopus-dev libev-dev`
     - lua lib build process: `$ make all`